tyler-smith/bitcoin-abc/doc/rapidcheck.md

     sudo ninja install/strip
     ```

-3. Configure Bitcoin ABC with RapidCheck.
+3. Configure Bitcoin Cash with RapidCheck.

-    `cd` to the directory of your local Bitcoin ABC repository, create a build
+    `cd` to the directory of your local Bitcoin Cash repository, create a build
     directory and run cmake:

     ```shell